richardhsu/cs244-14-rcp/README.md

-# Rate Control Protocol (RCP) Reproduction
+# Rate Control Protocol (RCP)

-This is the simulation code used to reproduce the RCP work results of the Average Completion Time for varying Flow Sizes.
+This project was done for CS 244 Spring 2014 by Lisa Yan and Richard Hsu.
+The project includes simulation code used to reproduce the RCP work results of the Average Completion Time for varying Flow Sizes (See Figure 12 of the [full paper][full]).

 ## Rate Control Protocol